Diffusion-DRF: Free, Rich, and Differentiable Reward for Video Diffusion Fine-Tuning: Experiments

+{ \bf Baselines.} We compare~\methodname{} to reinforcement learning based methods Flow-DPO~\cite{VideoAlign} and Flow-GRPO~\cite{Flow-GRPO}.
+For differentiable reward tuning approaches, we compare to PickScore~\cite{Pick-a-Pic} and VideoAlign~\cite{VideoAlign}.
+All methods fine-tune the same Wan2.1-1.3B-T2V~\cite{Wan2.1} as the base model on the same dataset for fair comparisons.
+We evaluate the checkpoints of different training steps and report the best result for each model.

-{\bf Evaluation.} We evaluate text-to-video performance on two public benchmarks.
-VBench-2.0~\cite{zheng2025vbench} provides $1,013$ prompts covering advanced aspects from human actions to physical phenomena.
+{ \bf Evaluation.} We evaluate text-to-video performance on VBench-2.0~\cite{zheng2025vbench} that provides $1,013$ prompts covering advanced aspects from human actions to physical phenomena.
 It aggregates $18$ sub-dimensions into five axes: {\it creativity, commonsense, controllability, human fidelity, and physics}.
 We also use the VideoGen-Eval prompt set~\cite{yang2025videogen}, which includes $400$ instruction-heavy prompts designed to stress text–video alignment.
-For this set, we adopt a pairwise preference protocol: for each prompt, we generate videos from competing models and use VideoAlign to evaluate preference.
+For this set, we adopt a pairwise preference protocol: for each prompt, we generate videos from competing models and use VideoAlign~\cite{VideoAlign} to evaluate video quality to indicate which model is preferred.